A simple way to get students talking and sharing ideas, or predicting the topic of your lesson and so arousing their interest, is the following:

 - Give your class a list of adjectives from which they choose five that correspond to their personality.
 If they know each other well they could choose the adjectives for their friends.

 - Briefly discuss the zodiac signs and the typical traits of each.
+If you're not sure what they are, find this out for yourself first.
 Then from their choices either you or the class could try and guess what zodiac sign they are most likely to correspond to.
 If they do know each other very well then this is something they may already know which is why you ask first and then guess yourself if that is the case.
 You can go on to discuss whether they think they correspond to their zodiac sign or not.

 - Find out about their reading habits and whether they read the horoscopes and to what extent it can determine how they plan their day or week.
-This could then lead on to a reading of the horoscopes for that week from the teenage magazine.
+This could then lead into a reading of the horoscopes for that week from the teenage magazine.

 - Each person could read their own, as they might do in their own language, and feedback to the class on what they've read.
-Ask them what tense is most used (the future) and using this tense and the personality traits seen earlier they could create their own horoscopes for someone in the class.
+Ask them what verb form most used and using this form and the personality traits seen earlier they could create their own horoscopes for someone in the class.
 If they do this in pairs they'll have another opportunity to speak in English.

 - To decide who they write it for put everyone's names into a hat and then pick them randomly so each pair writes for two people.
 The final feedback could consist of reading out loud their horoscopes.